-This recommendation is based on the latest international guideline on "IDIOPATHIC PULMONARY FIBROSIS (AN UPDATE) and PROGRESSIVE PULMONARY FIBROSIS IN ADULTS: An Official ATS/ERS/JRS/ALAT Clinical Practice Guideline" developed by international experts and approved via consensus voting [2].

-The German guideline committee supplemented the systematic literature search on which the ATS/ERS/JRS/ALAT is based by literature published since the guideline was drafted.
+An Official ATS/ERS/IRS/ALAT Clinical Practice Guideline" developed by international experts and approved via consensus voting [2].
+The German Guideline Committee supplemented the systematic literature search on which the ATS/ERS/JRS/ALAT is based on literature published since the guideline was drafted.
 Hence, no other original treatment studies were published.
-A systematic review including meta-analysis covered controlled randomized trials on adults with idiopathic pulmonary fibrosis (IPF) or non-IPF ILDs.
-These trials evaluated pirfenidone or nintedanib and included mortality and lung function data (forced vital capacity (FVC)) [152].
-The analysis of 13 studies showed similar, significant effects of antifibrotic therapy in IPF and non-IPF PF-ILD on lung function; pooled data also showed a significant effect on mortality, which was, however, not significant in the analysis of the non-IPF studies (risk ratio

-0.908 (0.547-1.508), p=0.71).
-A small (n=21) retrospective analysis supported the use of nintedanib in progressive pleuroparenchymal fibroelastosis [153].
-In addition, several published sub-analyses of the INBUILD study support the previous data [154] [155] [156].
-These include an investigation into the combination of immunomodulators (prednisone \leq 20mg/day) and nintedanib vs. placebo in connection with the INBUILD study [103] and showed that the effect of nintedanib on FVC decline and the side effect profile were not affected by the concomitant antiinflammatory therapy.
+A systematic review including meta-analysis covered controlled randomized trials on adults with IPF or non-IPF-ILDs.
+These trials evaluated pirfenidone or nintedanib and included mortality and lung function data (FVC) [151].
+The analysis of 13 studies showed similar, significant effects of antifibrotic therapy in IPF and non-IPF PF-ILD on lung function; pooled data also showed a significant effect on mortality, which was, however, not significant in the analysis of the non-IPF studies (risk ratio 0.908 [0.547-1.508], p = 0.71).
+A small (n = 21) retrospective analysis supported the use of nintedanib in progressive pleuroparenchymal fibroelastosis [152].
+In addition, several published sub-analyses of the INBUILD study support the previous data [153-155].
+These include an investigation into the combination of immunomodulators (prednisone $\leq 20 \text{ mg/day}$) and nintedanib versus placebo in connection with the INBUILD study [102] and showed that the effect of nintedanib on FVC decline and the side effect profile were not affected by the concomitant anti-inflammatory therapy.

 2.7.2.
-Shall PPF patients be treated with nintedanib?
+Shall PPF Patients Be Treated with Nintedanib?